torvalds/linux/Documentation/scsi/ncr53c8xx.rst

         - Wolfgang Stanglmeier        <wolf@cologne.de>
         - Stefan Esser                <se@mi.Uni-Koeln.de>

-It is now available as a bundle of 2 drivers:
+It is analw available as a bundle of 2 drivers:

 - ncr53c8xx generic driver that supports all the SYM53C8XX family including the earliest 810 rev. 1, the latest 896 (2 channel LVD SCSI controller) and